-The scheme now achieves regulated CO2 savings of 37%, as modelled in SBEM, through a series of efficiency measures set out below.
+The scheme now achieves an estimated regulated CO2 savings of 26%, as modelled in SBEM, through a series of efficiency measures set out below.
 The viability of clean technologies was considered in depth for both technical and economic viability.
 The findings are summarized below:

-Technology Tehnical Viability Financial Viability  💌 Viable? • Wind NOT VIABLE: Urban wind profile very poor, and NOT VIABLE: Poor wind profile means very poor NO visual impact output - not financially viable Solar PV NOT VIABLE: Roof faces NW NOT VIABLE: Return on investment at 1-2% does NO not meet hurdle rate of 12.5% Biomass NOT VIABLE: Hayes is within the Hillingdon air NOT VIABLE: Biomass would not make the NO quality management area and would therfore not be investment hurdle rate either permitted.
-Poor load matching and technology space/management requirements further affect the case. СНР NOT VIABLE: poor load matching for retail.
-NOT VIABLE: Negative return on investment due to high capital cost, and higher than usual operational costs Ground source heat pump NOT VIABLE: Marginal/zero CO2 benefit compared NOT VIABLE: Return on investment well below NO with the proposed strategy due to high emissions hurdle rate from electricity Air source heat pump NOT VIABLE: Whilst ASHP is used for the welfare NOT VIABLE: whilst discreet ASHP for the NO block, there is no benefit for sales/warehouse areas welfare works, the additional cost and no CO2 in terms of CO2 benefit for the wider area creates a negative investment case Solar thermal NOT VIABLE: Hot water load is negligible, so CO2 NOT VIABLE: Return on investment well below NO saving is also negligible. hurdle rate
+Technology Tehnical Viability Financial Viability Viable? • Wind NOT VIABLE: Urban wind profile very poor, and NOT VIABLE: Poor wind profile means very poor NO visual impact output - not financially viable Solar PV NOT VIABLE: Roof faces NW NOT VIABLE: Return on investment at 1-2% does NO not meet hurdle rate of 12.5% Biomass NOT VIABLE: Hayes is within the Hillingdon air NOT VIABLE: Biomass would not make the NO quality management area and would therfore not be investment hurdle rate either permitted.
+Poor load matching and technology space/management requirements further affect the case.
+CHP NOT VIABLE: poor load matching for retail.
+NOT VIABLE: Negative return on investment due to high capital cost, and higher than usual operational costs Ground source heat pump Potentially Viable NOT VIABLE: Return on investment below NO hurdle rate Air source heat pump Potentially Viable - used discreetly for welfare block NOT VIABLE: Discreet ASHP for the welfare NO works, ASHP for whole site return on investment below hurdle rate Solar thermal NOT VIABLE: Hot water load is negligible, so CO2 NOT VIABLE: Return on investment well below NO saving is also negligible. hurdle rate